tm-LBenson/AWS-Slides/_posts/2024-1-5-section-13-lesson-1.md

 ### Introduction to Virtual Private Cloud (VPC)

 This lesson provides a high-level overview of Amazon Virtual Private Cloud (VPC), focusing on the default VPC setup, which is important for understanding basic networking within AWS.
-We'll briefly cover the essential components and concepts needed for the AWS Cloud Practitioner exam.
+We'll briefly cover the essential components and concepts needed for the exam.

 <!-- pagebreak -->